atomlabor/rabbit-receipt-scanner/README.md

 - UI language: German only.
 The user interface is available in German only.
 - OCR languages: OCR works for German and English.
 - Post‑scan email: After each scan, the recognised text and the photo are mailed via Rabbit LLM to your Rabbit email (Rabbit device only).
-- OCR field height: The visible OCR text area has a maximum height of 160px.
-- Branding/title: Branding and title remain unchanged.
-- Loading animation: rabbit-thinking.gif is used as the loading animation.
-- Ko‑fi: The Ko‑fi button above remains unchanged.

 ### 🎯 About the project
 Rabbit Receipt Scanner uses the Rabbit R1 camera to capture receipts and read them via OCR.
 The app is optimised for the Rabbit R1 portrait layout and automatically emails the recognised data after every scan via the Rabbit LLM API.